So, what makes an Indian diet so healthy? In answer to this, let’s take a look at the typical components of an Indian diet:

-There are specific components of an Indian diet which have a range of health
+There are specific components of an Indian diet which have a range of health benefits.

-	benefits.

-	Chickpeas, for example, which are often used in vegetarian curries, dahl and in

-	salads, are a great source of fibre, zinc, folate and protein, which makes them

-	a healthy factor in a vegetarian Indian diet.
-Spinach and tomatoes, which are

-	widely used in Indian cuisine, are also known superfoods, containing high levels

-	of antioxidants, vitamins and minerals.
+Chickpeas, for example, which are often used in vegetarian curries, are a great source of fibre, zinc, folate and protein, which makes them a healthy factor in a vegetarian Indian diet.
+Spinach and tomatoes, which are widely used in Indian cuisine, are also known superfoods, containing high levels of antioxidants, vitamins and minerals.

-	Likewise, many Indian sauces and accompaniments are vegetable based, such as Sag

-	aloo (spinach) and Gobhi Aloo (cauliflower with potatoes) making them a healthy

-	choice as the majority do not use cream or cheese.
+Likewise, many Indian sauces and accompaniments are vegetable based, such as Sag aloo (spinach) and Gobhi Aloo (cauliflower with potatoes) making them a healthy choice as the majority do not use cream or cheese.

 The minty yoghurt dip raita, made from natural yoghurt, cucumber and mint, is a source of calcium and is a low fat alternative to sauces such as mayonnaise.
 Natural yoghurt is also often used to form curry sauces instead of cream or coconut milk.